-General Ordinance 7, 2015 Sec.
+General Ordinance 9, 2024 Sec.
 2-65 Human Relations

 Sec.
 2-65 Human Relations Commission.

-a.
+b.
 Establishment; Membership; Vacancies.

 (1) To assist in the elimination of discrimination in Terre Haute, there is hereby created a Commission to be known as the Terre Haute Human Relations Commission.

-(2) The Commission shall consist of seven (7) members, not more than four (4) of whom shall be members of the same political party.
-Three (3) of whom shall be appointed by the Common Council and four (4) of whom shall be appointed by the Mayor.
+(2) The Commission shall consist of seven (7) members.
+Three (3) members shall be appointed by the Common Council and four (4) members shall be appointed by the Mayor.
 (Gen. Ord.
 No. 7, 2006, 5-11-06)

 (3) Terms shall be for a period of three (3) years and until a successor has been appointed and qualified, except for one (1) Commissioner appointed by each the Common Council and the Mayor for an original term of (2) years, and until a successor has been appointed and qualified.
 The effect of this original appointment is to establish a staggering of terms such that there will never be a complete turnover of Commissioners at the end of any given three (3) year term.
 All Commissioners appointed shall be limited to not more than two (2) consecutive terms.